Interested in building #broadbandforeveryone?

 All information will be cross-posted and shared through our website and mailing list.

-When will the procurement process start?
+When did the procurement process start?

 The network will be competitively bid and designed through a multi-stage RFPQ/RFP process.